Sharing my experience with intermittent fasting

 Now, IF it is not for everyone, but this has worked for me and has helped me lose the last ten pounds I was looking to lose.
 And I really believe that not only did inulin help make me fuller….
 I swear it made my stomach flatter… I’m not sure how to describe it.
 Inulin can be mixed in coffee, which I prefer, or it can be placed in your favorite drink or dish.
 It does not taste but needs to be stirred up, so it doesn’t get clumpy.
 When I drink this in my coffee, I do not consider this supplement as breaking my fast.

 If you want to start taking inulin (fiber), start SMALL.
 When I first started taking it a few years ago, I had stomach issues the first week.
 This supplement is not for everyone.
 But after a week, I slowly started adding more into my coffee.
 I do about 2 scoops a day.
 Inulin is fiber important for good digestion, regular bowel movements, and can help with weight management.
-Also, I make a small commission if you shop through my link. and YOU can use CODE SARA15 for a discount.
-However, I will say this is the one supplement I have been taking for the last 3 years, and I won’t leave my house without it.
+I will say this is the one supplement I have been taking for the last 3 years, and I won’t leave my house without it.
 I take it if I travel or am on the road mostly not to get constipated when I am out of my routine.